On the Crossing Numbers of Cartesian Products of Small Graphs with Paths, Cycles and Stars: Introduction

 One of the early results relating to crossing numbers is due to Beineke and Ringeisen \cite{beinekeringeisen1980} who, in 1980, considered families of graphs resulting from the Cartesian products of connected graphs on four vertices with arbitrarily large cycles.
-There are six connected graphs on four vertices, and with only one exception (the star $S_3$, labelled below as $G^4_1$), they were successful in determining the crossing numbers for each resulting family.
+There are six connected graphs on four vertices, and with only one exception (the star $S_3$), they were successful in determining the crossing numbers for each resulting family.
 The one unsolved case was subsequently handled by Jendrol and \v{S}cerbov\'{a} \cite{jendrolscerbova1982} in 1982.
 A decade later in 1994, Kle\v{s}\v{c} \cite{klesc1994} extended this result by determining the crossing numbers of families resulting from the Cartesian products of each of the connected graphs on four vertices with arbitrarily large paths and stars.
-These results are displayed in Table \ref{tab-4vcart}.

 In the ensuing years, significant effort has gone into extending these results to include graphs on more vertices; in particular five and six vertices.
 The pioneering work in this area was by Kle\v{s}\v{c} and his various co-authors \cite{drazenska2011,drazenskaklesc2008,drazenskaklesc2011,klesc1991,klesc1994,klesc1995,klesc1996,klesc1999,klesc1999_2,klesc2001,klesc2001_2,klesc2002,klesc2005,klesc2009,klesckocurova2007,klesckravecova2008,klesckravecova2012,klescetal2014,klescpetrillova2013,klescpetrillova2013_2,klescetal2017,klescetal1996,klescschrotter2013} who have spent the last three decades handling these cases, often on a graph-by-graph basis, requiring ad-hoc proofs that exploit the specific graph structure of the graphs in question.
 In the last fifteen years, a large number of other researchers have also contributed to this field.
 However, communication between the various researchers in this area has been poor, and it is has not been uncommon for multiple researchers to publish identical results.

 To address this issue, a dynamic survey \cite{survey} on graphs with known crossing numbers was recently produced, which included tables of all known results of crossing numbers of families resulting from Cartesian products of small graphs with paths, cycles and stars.
 We reproduce the tables for crossing numbers of Cartesian products involving graphs on six vertices here.
 They are separated into Cartesian products involving paths (Table \ref{tab-6vcart_path}), cycles (Table \ref{tab-6vcart_cycle}) and stars (Table \ref{tab-6vcart_star}).
 In Tables \ref{tab-6vcart_path}--\ref{tab-6vcart_star}, only those graphs for which results have been determined are included.
 The graph indices are taken from Harary \cite{harary1969}, and an illustration of each graph on six vertices, as well as citations for each of the results in Tables \ref{tab-6vcart_path}--\ref{tab-6vcart_star} may be found in \cite{survey}.
 Note that, up to isomorphism, there are 156 graphs on six vertices, which includes 112 connected graphs.